2020 Atlantic hurricane season begins

 TAMPA, Fla.
 (WFLA/CNN) – Another threat is looming for Floridians this year.

-The 2020 hurricane season starts on Monday, and the NOAA predicts wit will be an above average year.
+The 2020 hurricane season starts on Monday, and the NOAA predicts there will be an above average year.

 States across the Atlantic coast, including Florida, must shift their focus to preparing for the storms, all while the world deals with the COVID-19 pandemic.

-Officials calling for residents to stay indoors could soon be telling people to evacuate their homes nad move to a shelter if a storm threatens.
+Officials calling for residents to stay indoors could soon be telling people to evacuate their homes and move to a shelter if a storm threatens.

 Florida’s disaster preparedness sales tax holiday went into effect on Friday.
 So if you need to stock up on supplies and want to save a little bit of money, your best time to shop is now through June 4.